danioche/ChachiChess/readme.md

 - `static/themes/default/pieces/` - Folder for chess piece images
 -

+## Lessons Chess file (CHL)

+### Inspiration

+This is a new type of file that uses some inspiration: based in FEN and PGN to know which are the options, also I use some of ORG type for the file contentes to preserve the spirit of an open file that can be interpreted by a human and also a computer.

+Documentation: See /classroom/format.md

 ## Credits

 - Chess piece images: [Your source or credits here]